komascript/scrlayer-fancyhdr/README.md

 It still depends on KOMA-Script package [`scrlayer`](https://www.ctan.org/pkg/scrlayer) at least version 3.33.
 It also depends on [`fancyhdr`](https://www.ctan.org/pkg/fancyhdr).
 Currently version 3 and 4 up to 4.0.1 are supported and tested.
+Basic functionality also works with version 5 and has been tested up to 5.1.
+But several new features of [`fancyhdr`](https://www.ctan.org/pkg/fancyhdr) version 5 are currently not tested with `scrlayer-fancyhdr`.

 ## Status